 - The goal of Track #1 is to provide new or recently started researchers an opportunity to engage in a summer research community.
-All students are welcome to apply for this opportunity, but preference will be given to those students who have not previously participated in a structured, paid program.
+Students in good standing with at least a 2.75 GPA are welcome to apply for this opportunity.
+Preference will be given to those students who have not previously participated in a structured, paid program.

 - Track #1 Fellows are required to:

-- Attend six SURF scholars workshops throughout the summer.
+- Attend six SURF scholars workshops (all held on Friday mornings) throughout the summer.
 Topics covered include poster preparation, creating a research portfolio, how to be successful at conferences, etc.